 To uninstall a package, the command is ‘choco uninstall package’ or ‘chocolatey uninstall package’.

 In the same way, you can upgrade specific Chocolatey packages using the command ‘choco upgrade package’ or ‘chocolatey upgrade package’.
-In both cases, you have to replace the package with the package name that you have used during the installation process.
+In both cases, you have to replace the package with the package name that you used during the installation process.

 If you want to install Chocolatey on cmd or Command Prompt, the process is similar, and if you have finished the process on PowerShell, you can use PowerShell and Command Prompt interchangeably to use Chocolatey and deal with programs.
 If you want to install licensed apps using Chocolatey, like if you want to install Microsoft Office with Chocolatey, you can also do that, however, you should have a valid license to use the program.
-This is applicable to all other paid apps that are distributed through Chocolatey.
+This applies to all other paid apps that are distributed through Chocolatey.

 If you want to know how to manually install Chocolatey, that is also possible, however, I kept that out of this tutorial.
 Unless you want to install Chocolatey offline, I will not recommend you to do so.

-Do you need to install Chocolatey, when you can install all Windows programs using the user-friendly GUI interface!
+Do you need to install Chocolatey, when you can install all Windows programs using the user-friendly GUI interface?
 It is all up to you, and Chocolatey is a great software management automation tool that keeps all the mess away when it comes to installing programs.
 You can proceed with the same steps if you want to install Chocolatey on PowerShell on any Windows operating system ever.
 Chocolatey is a swiss knife for pro users who want to save precious time while dealing with programs.

 So that was all about how you can install Chocolatey using PowerShell on a Windows 11 computer.
 Do you have any doubts?
 Feel free to comment on the same below.